 GASB Statement No. 68, "Accounting and Financial Reporting for Pensions" ("GASB 68") is a GASB pronouncement that is related to GASB 67 and applicable to governmental entities, such as the State, that provide their employees with pension benefits.
-GASB 68 is effective for fiscal years beginning after June 15, 2014, and accordingly has been implemented in the State's Fiscal Year 2014-15 CAFR and the State's Fiscal Year 2015-16 Unaudited BFS appended to this Official Statement.
+GASB 68 is effective for fiscal years beginning after June 15, 2014, and accordingly has been implemented in the State's Fiscal Year 2014-15 CAFR appended to this Official Statement.
 GASB 68 revises and establishes new financial reporting requirements for governmental entities, and, among other things, requires cost-sharing employers participating in defined benefit plans to record their proportionate share of the unfunded pension liability.
 PERA reports that the State Division had a UAAL of approximately \$9.7 billion as of December 31, 2013, \$9.9 billion as of December 31, 2014, and \$10.2 billion as of December 31, 2015.

-The State reported a liability in the State's Fiscal Year 2015-16 Unaudited BFS of approximately \$10.2 billion (approximately \$10.1 billion for the State Division and \$0.2 billion for the Judicial Division) at June 30, 2016, for its proportionate share of the net pension liability, compared to a reported liability in the State's Fiscal Year 2014-15 CAFR of approximately \$9.1 billion (approximately \$9.0 billion for the
+The State reported a liability in the State's Fiscal Year 2014-15 CAFR of approximately \$9.1 billion (\$9.0 billion for the State Division and \$0.1 billion for the Judicial Division) at June 30, 2015, for its proportionate share of the net pension liability.
+The State's proportionate share of the net pension liability at the end of Fiscal Years 2013-14 and 2014-15 is set forth in the following table.
+PERA includes employers in the State Division and the Judicial Division that are not included in the State's Fiscal Year 2014-15 CAFR, which results in a difference between the net pension liability for the State reported by PERA and the State in their respective CAFRs.
+The State included 95.85% of the State